weavermarquez/agent-o-rama/dev/glossary.md

 Execution monitoring system that captures agent node transitions and data flow for debugging.

-## Agents Topology
+## Agent Topology

 The top-level container for defining agents, stores, and objects within a module.
-Created via `agents-topology` function, provides methods for declaring agents and resources.
+Created via `agent-topology` function, provides methods for declaring agents and resources.

 ## [Aggregation](terms/aggregation.md)